William Farr School

-William Farr School, formally William Farr C of E Comprehensive School, is a Church of England academy school for 11 to 18-year-olds located within the town of Welton, Lincolnshire, England, 8 km north-east of Lincoln, near the A46.
-Despite being a part of Welton, most of the school grounds are located in the civil parish of Dunholme.
+William Farr School, formally William Farr C of E Comprehensive School, is a Church of England academy school for 11 to 18-year-olds in the village of Dunholme, Lincolnshire but officially in Welton, Lincolnshire, England, 8 km north-east of Lincoln, near the A46.
+Despite officially being a part of Welton, most of the school grounds are in the civil parish of Dunholme.

 History

 Secondary modern school

-The school was opened as a secondary modern in 1952 on the site of RAF Dunholme Lodge, a Second World War Bomber Command station, which had been bought for £600 in 1946 by the Rev William Farr, vicar of Welton.
+The school was opened as a secondary modern in 1952 on the site of RAF Dunholme Lodge, a Second World War Bomber Command station, which had been bought for £600 in 1946 by the Reverend William Farr, vicar of Welton.
 The school was named after him when he died in 1955.

+Work started on the £90,000 two-storey building on Friday 23 May 1958.

+The school was officially opened on Tuesday 3 May 1960, by the headmaster of Oakham School, John Buchanan, with a dedication by the Bishop of Lincoln, Kenneth Riches, with Chairman of Lindsey County Council Lt-Col Weston Cracroft-Amcotts, of Kettlethorpe Hall, and the architect Sam Scorer, who designed St John the Baptist's Church, Ermine, Lincoln around the same time.

+In the 1960s the headmaster was Mr H.P.C.
+North, who lived on Scothern Lane in Dunholme.
+Brian Sawyer became headmaster in 1971; he had been the head of English at Blackdown High School, a secondary modern school in Leamington Spa, where he had been for ten years until 1968.

 Comprehensive

 The school acquired comprehensive status in 1972, whilst Brian Sawyer was the headmaster.
+The school had no sixth form.

+58 year old Mr Sawyer retired in December 1985.
+Paul Strong took over from September 1986.

 It gained Grant Maintained status in 1992.
 This latter scheme was later abolished, but the school became a foundation school, a similar arrangement, in 1999.

 In 2000, William Farr became a specialist Technology School.

-In March 2003, the College Descartes-Montaigne from Liévin was due to send an exchange visit to the school, but this was cancelled due to all schools in the Pas-de-Calais department being told Britain was too dangerous to visit.

 The school became a Science College in 2007.

 The school became an independent academy in 2012.
 Head teacher Paul Strong, prior to his retirement in August 2011, stated he did not want to rename the school; it kept its full title, William Farr Church of England Comprehensive School.

-William Farr is also an associate school of the University of Lincoln.
+Sixth form

+The school was given permission for a sixth form in May 1994.
+It opened Thursday 7 September 1995, for 60, being the only C of E sixth form in the diocese.
+The school wanted a sixth form for 23 years.
+The Queen visited on Friday 11 October 1996, before 3pm to open the sixth form.
+The Queen flew into RAF Waddington at 11.25am in the morning, to open the new University of Lincoln, visiting the school in the afternoon, for the new £500,000 sixth form block.
+They also have built a new 6th form block which opened in September 2025.